 Educated women also reduce the fertility rates by one third.
 They use contraceptive more frequently.
 The reduction in population growth can lead to USD 3 trillion in benefits every year.

 Reduction in poverty is visible in countries where women and men have equal access to education.
 Women with little or no education are more prone to living in poverty.
 Education empowers women to earn basic needs while bringing the transformation in society.
+Without education, these women are dependent on their husband for basic needs.

 An educated woman has better knowledge of healthcare and can better protect themselves from HIV, trafficking, and abuse.

 Education is a potent weapon to fight against poverty and societal evils.
 To completely see the benefits of educating girls, we need to remove certain obstructions from their path.
+One of the few big ideas that we as a society can work to bring millions of girls to schools are following: